MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

 - R5 – Permits, for our lab purposes, are requested by a person and we need to track who requested each permit

-- R6 - We suggested that you turn the Solution Preview feature to Off

 # High-level lab steps